-allows for greater implementation of market-based approaches.
-Each year, 18 new Fellows convene for a month-long intensive training focused on developing the skills needed to implement market-based conservation practices to solve environmental challenges.
+Capacity building allows for greater implementation of market-based approaches.
+Each year, 18 conservationists participate in our month-long intensive training Fellows program, which focuses on developing the skills needed to implement market-based conservation practices to solve environmental challenges.

-promotes greater influence within the larger conservation community by showcasing the work of Fellows, sharing research and evaluation findings, and lessons learned through the program.
+Thought leadership promotes greater influence within the larger conservation community by showcasing the work of Fellows, sharing research and evaluation findings, and lessons learned through the implementation of market-based strategies.

-serves to accelerate all of these changes.
-Fellows join a global community where, through interactive platforms and publications, they connect with past cohorts and conservation practitioners to accelerate change and maximize conservation impact.
+Community serves to accelerate positive change and influence to address environmental challenges.
+Our Fellows join a global community where they can connect with past cohorts and conservation practitioners to use combined skills and innovative ideas to accelerate change and maximize conservation impact.